JorgendG/BuildWDS/CreateISO/README.md

 # CreateISO

-Create a new Windows Server ISO file which install a WDS server unattended.

-A install.wim wile is required to create a new ISO file, the new ISO file contains a autounattended.xml file which uses DSC to install all required server roles.
+Why this custom ISO?
+Well, I want to (re)install a WDS server without any user input.
+This one does exactly that, it installs and configures Windows Server.
+At the end, it downloads and executes a DSC script to install all roles.

+## Requirements

+An existing ISO file of Windows Server is required to create the ISO file.
+Windows Server 2016+ will do.

+The autounattended.xml is placed in the root folder of the ISO.
+Windows setup will detect this file and use it.